amirrdana/emotion-detection-machine-learning/README.md

 # NLP-Emotion-detection-from-text
 ## Overview
 This repository contains the implementation of an automatic model to extract emotions from English texts from 5470 memories using Deep Learning.
-This project was developed as part of my Master's thesis.

 ## Approach
 The model employs a combination of a deep learning language model and Information Retrieval methods.
 It was trained and tested on 5470 labeled memories out of the 7666 available in the ISEAR dataset, aiming to detect five distinct emotions.